Decay estimates of solutions to the compressible Euler-Maxwell system in R3: Abstract

 \section{Abstract}

-We study the global existence and large time behavior of solutions near a constant equilibrium to the compressible Euler-Maxwell system in $\r3$.
-The previous works mainly assumed that the $H^N$ $(N\ge3)$ and $L^1$ norms of the initial data are sufficiently small.
-In this paper, we first construct the global unique solution by assuming that the $H^3$ norm of the initial data is small, but the higher order derivatives can be arbitrarily large.
-If further the initial data belongs to $\Dot{H}^{-s}$ ($0\le s<3/2$) or $\dot{B}_{2,\infty}^{-s}$ ($0< s\le3/2$), by a regularity interpolation trick, we obtain the various decay rates of the solution and its higher order derivatives.
-As an immediate byproduct, the $L^p$--$L^2$ $(1\le p\le 2)$ type of the decay rates follow without requiring that the $L^p$ norm of initial data is small.
+We study the large time behavior of solutions near a constant equilibrium to the compressible Euler-Maxwell system in $\r3$.
+We first refine a global existence theorem by assuming that the $H^3$ norm of the initial data is small, but the higher order derivatives can be arbitrarily large.
+If the initial data belongs to $\Dot{H}^{-s}$ ($0\le s<3/2$) or $\dot{B}_{2,\infty}^{-s}$ ($0< s\le3/2$), by a regularity interpolation trick, we obtain the various decay rates of the solution and its higher order derivatives.
+As an immediate byproduct, the usual $L^p$--$L^2$ $(1\le p\le 2)$ type of the decay rates follow without requiring that the $L^p$ norm of initial data is small.